 From the people at the helm of the legendary Orient Express, the Northern Belle offers the same gilded gourmet service on UK trains between over 60 destinations, with many cities packing plenty of gothic grandeur into their medieval streets.

-On our trip from Edinburgh to York return, the train followed the regular east coast route recently taken over by Virgin Trains, chugging up the dramatic coastline of Northumbria and southern Scotland.
+On our trip from Edinburgh to York return, the train followed the regular east coast route, chugging up the dramatic coastline of Northumbria and southern Scotland.
 The ticket includes guided tours of York’s prime historic sites too.

 There’s plenty of romantic British train journeys to choose from with the Belmond Northern Belle including afternoon tea, fine dining, scenic trips and linking up with events throughout the year.
 If you’re looking for something more luxurious, it’s just the ticket.